-Our physics degrees are accredited by the Institute of Physics who also awarded us Juno status in recognition of our contribution to the representation of women in physics.
-We are also proud holders of an Athena SWAN bronze award.
+Many of our physics degrees are accredited by the Institute of Physics (see individual course entries for details).
+The Institute of Physic also awarded us Juno status in recognition of our contribution to the representation of women in physics.
+We are proud holders of an Athena SWAN bronze award.

 CHAOS, the very active physics students' society, organises social and educational activities, visits and trips, and a 'parenting' scheme to help make our new students welcome.
 See the School of Physics on film.

 What kind of student would this course suit?